 Flood mapping study

 Our study identified properties at risk of flooding during rare rainfall events.
 These events are known as 1% annual exceedance probability (AEP) storms.
 Read our full definition in the Definitions section on this page.

 While these events are rare, it's important you understand flood risks.
-This helps you (and us) reduce potential impacts.
+This helps you (and us) to reduce potential impacts.